equalitie/ouinet/README.md

 local Ouinet client, which will attempt several mechanisms supported by Ouinet to retrieve the resource.

-When you are done testing the Ouinet client, just shut the browser, the client and finally the GNUnet services.
+When you are done testing the Ouinet client, just shut down the browser, the client itself (by hitting Ctrl+C) and finally the GNUnet services by running:

+    kill $gn

 ## Requirements